DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Number of bystanders was quite low.
 There were also just few shoppers, and Resistance's soldiers.

 "Hey, Kai?
-Isn't there quite fewer people comparing to last night?"
+Isn't there quite fewer people comparing to the last night?"

-"I think everyone are working during day.
+"I think everyone are working during the day.
 After all you cannot leave industrial plants idle."

 Citizens are responsible for maintaining industrial plants, which produces things like medicine and clothing.
 Besides there is also water purification systems without which city cannot survive.
-But some day we'll reach out limit.
+But some day its going to reach a limit.
 Unless humanity will take back surface from demons who occupied Urza Federation, eventually the city will follow the road of slow decline.

 "...Moving back to our topic.
 Today we have something to investigate."

-To the library.
+They were heading to a library.
 In world where lots of documents and books were destroyed after demons attack, this is one of few places where you can still find it.

 "First of all, we need to learn everything about this world from a scratch.